-His related research interests include: computational linguistics, automatic ontology acquisition and generation, named entity recognition, and extending relational, entity-relationship, and document object models to represent complex knowledge structures.
-He was a contributor and Adobe representative to the W3C RDF-Schema Working Group and have published in the areas of Semantic Web knowledge representations, extensible database architectures, and document indexing methods using content signature coding.
+His related research interests include: computational linguistics, automatic ontology acquisition and generation, semantic parsing, named entity recognition, and extending relational, entity-relationship, and document object models to represent complex knowledge structures.
+He was a contributor and Adobe representative to the W3C RDF-Schema Working Group and has published in the areas of NLP, Semantic Web knowledge representations, extensible database architectures, and document indexing methods.

 USPTO #8,060,506: A System For Automatically Selecting Document Categories and Keywords For Matching Ads Provided by Ad Aggregators, W. Chang, issued: Nov.
 15, 2011.

 USPTO #8,037,108 – An extensible system for automatically capturing, analyzing, and converting relational database schemas and data into RDF-Triplestores, W. Chang, issued: Oct.
 11, 2011.